-4.4.6 Gas Supply Pressure (GSP) Transducer (P/N 691201-50)
+4.5.6 Gas Supply Pressure (GSP) Transducer (P/N 691201-50)

 GSP transducer is mounted in one of the available OUTLET pressure ports located on the gas filter.
 Pressure drop across the filter may be determined by comparing GSP (as displayed on Bi-Fuel Control Panel) to the upstream supply pressure (as measured with a mechanical pressure gauge).
-Adaptor fitting (P/N 610879) and gasket (P/N 610880) is required for mounting of the GSP transducer.
+Adaptor fitting (P/N 610879) and gasket (P/N 610880) are provided in the Panel Accessory Kit for mounting of the GSP transducer.

-4.4.7 kW
+4.5.7 kW